openrails/openrails/Source/Documentation/Manual/physics.rst

 - ``Wagon(ORTSBrakeCylinderPipingVolume`` -- The volume of the piping between
   the brake valve and each brake cylinder, including any volume of air in the brake cylinder when released.
-This volume does not change as the brake cylinder extends, and can be manipulated to change the effective triple valve ratio.
-(Default is 20% of the applied brake cylinder volume.)
+This volume does not change as the brake cylinder extends, but can still affect the final brake cylinder pressure.
+  If not specified, Open Rails will automatically calculate a volume to produce appropriate brake cylinder pressures from the given `TripleValveRatio`.
+  A warning will be produced if the automatic calculation cannot determine a suitable piping volume.
 - ``Wagon(ORTSNumberBrakeCylinders`` -- Sets the number of brake cylinders
   on the car, multiplies the brake cylinder volume.
 (Default 1 brake cylinder.)
 - ``Wagon(ORTSEmergencyValveActuationRate`` -- Threshold rate for emergency